Lcariota/SWE_Project/Technical-Design/Coding-Style-Guide-Java.md

               + private boolean administrator
       + protected: Protected components can be referenced within the class, within subclasses, and within any class defined in the same package.

+## Source Control Management (Git)
+  + **5.1 Repository Organization**
+      + Single Repository: Each project should have a dedicated Git repository.
+      + Logical Structure: Organize the repository logically, with separate directories for source code, documentation, and resources.
+  + **5.2 Branching Strategy**
+      + **GitFlow**: Adopt the GitFlow branching strategy for development, testing, and release branches.
+          + main: Represents the production-ready code.
+          + develop: Integration branch for ongoing development.
+          + feature/: Prefix for feature branches.
+          + bugfix/: Prefix for bug-fix branches.
+          + release/: Prefix for release branches.
+          + hotfix/: Prefix for hotfix branches.
+  + **5.3 Collaboration**
+      + Pull Before Push: Always pull changes from the remote repository before pushing to avoid conflicts.
+      + Code Review: Enforce a code review process for all pull requests.
+      + Continuous Integration (CI): Integrate CI tools to automatically build and test code on each push.
+  + **5.4 Documentation**
+      + README.md: Include a well-documented README.md file providing an overview, setup instructions, and any other relevant information.